-With the rise and continued growth of digital buyers and the internet, many have predicted the high street will be almost entirely digitalised in the near future.
-But is this really the case?
+With the rise and continued growth of digital buyers and the internet, many have predicted the high street will be almost entirely digitalised shortly.
+But is this the case?

 As online retailers get more innovative, so do offline retailers.
 The majority of good retailers are well aware of the rise of digital and are in the process of re-shaping, transforming and re-inventing high streets.